History of Athens: Archaic period

-Reform and democracy

 The reforms that Solon initiated dealt with both political and economic issues.
 The economic power of the Eupatridae was reduced by forbidding the enslavement of Athenian citizens as a punishment for debt (debt bondage), by breaking up large landed estates and freeing up trade and commerce, which allowed the emergence of a prosperous urban trading class.
 Politically, Solon divided the Athenians into four classes, based on their wealth and their ability to perform military service.
 The poorest class, the Thetai, (Ancient Greek Θήται) who formed the majority of the population, received political rights for the first time and were able to vote in the Ecclesia (Assembly).
 But only the upper classes could hold political office.
 The Areopagus continued to exist but its powers were reduced.

-The new system laid the foundations for what eventually became Athenian democracy, but in the short-term it failed to quell class conflict and after twenty years of unrest the popular party, led by Peisistratos, seized power.
+The new system laid the foundations for what eventually became Athenian democracy, but in the short term, it failed to quell class conflict, and after twenty years of unrest, the popular party, led by Peisistratos, seized power.
 Peisistratos is usually called a tyrant, but the Greek word tyrannos does not mean a cruel and despotic ruler, merely one who took power by force.
 Peisistratos was in fact a very popular ruler, who made Athens wealthy, powerful, and a centre of culture.
 He preserved the Solonian Constitution, but made sure that he and his family held all the offices of state.

 Peisistratus built the first aqueduct tunnel at Athens, which most likely had its sources on the slopes of Mount Hymettos and along the Ilissos river.
 It supplied, among other structures, the fountain house in the southeast corner of the Agora, but it had a number of branches.
 In the 4th century BC it was replaced by a system of terracotta pipes in a stone-built underground channel, sometimes called the Hymettos aqueduct; many sections had round, oval or square access holes on top of about 10 × 10 cm.